kubernetes/website/content/en/docs/contribute/new-content/blogs-case-studies.md

 Have a look at the source for the
 [existing case studies](https://github.com/kubernetes/website/tree/master/content/en/case-studies).

 Refer to the [case study guidelines](https://github.com/cncf/foundation/blob/master/case-study-guidelines.md) and submit your request as outlined in the guidelines.

-## {{% heading "whatsnext" %}}